 ELLEN J. WOLFE REDMOND (1832–1902)

 Ellen J. Wolfe was born in April 1832, in Listowel, County Kerry, Ireland.
-This is based on her obituary, gravestone, and possibly other sources; however, a record notes the baptism of "Ellen Wolf" of Garryantanavally on October 5, 1829, in the parish of Listowel.
-Her parents were Edmond Maurice Wolfe, a Catholic farmer, and Margaret Sullivan.
-Witnesses to the baptism were John Wolfe and Catherine Burns.
-Ellen Wolfe had three and possibly four siblings: Richard Edmond “Dicky Ned” (b.
-1824), Mary Agatha (b.
+This is based on her obituary, gravestone, and possibly other sources; however, a record notes the baptism of "Ellen Wolf" of Garryantanvally on October 5, 1829, in the parish of Listowel.
+She was the daughter of an unknown father and a mother with the maiden name O'Sullivan, and the granddaughter of James M. Wolfe.
+Her siblings included Mary Agatha (b.
 1834), John Edmond (b.
 1837), and Patrick (b. ca. 1844), the latter’s relationship remaining unconfirmed.

 Census records and Wolfe’s obituary state she came to the United States in 1848 or 1849.
 By 1850, she was living a hotel in Ottawa, LaSalle County, Illinois, with her sister Margaret.
 The possibly worked as teacher.